Chokri Belaid: Assassination

-On 6 February 2013, as Belaïd was leaving his house in the neighborhood of El Menzah 6, Tunis, he was shot by Kamel Gaghgadhi, who later fled with an accomplice on a motorbike, four times in the head and chest.
+On 6 February 2013, as Belaïd was leaving his house in the neighborhood of El Menzah 6, Tunis, he was shot four times in the head and chest by Kamel Gaghgadhi, who later fled with an accomplice on a motorbike.
 He was rushed into the Ennasr clinic, and died there.
 According to Tunis Afrique Presse, Belaïd died in hospital.
 Belaid had reportedly received multiple death threats in the days prior to his death.
 The night before he was killed, Belaid said; "All those who oppose Ennahda become the targets of violence."
 Earlier that week, Belaïd said that the committees established out of the revolution were a "tool" used by the Islamists.

 Following news of his death, police used tear gas to disperse thousands of people demonstrating in front of the Interior ministry in Tunis.
 Other protests spontaneously occurred in cities throughout the country, including Mezzouna, Gafsa and Sidi Bouzid, where tear gas was also used to disperse protesters.
 The interim President of Tunisia Moncef Marzouki cut short an overseas trip to Cairo as a result of the protests and assassination.

 Perpetrators

 On 26 February, four radical Islamists were detained due to their alleged connections to the assassination of Belaid.
-The suspect in the murder was identified as Boubacar Hakim, a hardline Salafist.
+The suspect in the murder was identified as Boubacar Hakim, a hardline Salafist, which was also carried out by Abū Sayyāf Kamāl Gafgāzī, Lutfī az-Zayn accompanied him, and Abū Zakariyyā Ahmad ar-Ruwaysī helped both in executing the operation.

 On 2 October, Chokri Belaid defence committee spokesman Tayeb Oqaili claimed that, according to official documents, Abdulhakim Belhadj was involved in the killings of both Chokri Belaid and Mohamed Brahmi, pointing to links between the Libyan Islamic Fighting Group, Ansar al Sharia and the Ennahda Movement.
 The left-wing leader maintained that Belhadj apparently intended to carry out terrorist attacks in Tunisia, and trained the Ansar al-Sharia cell that killed the opposition politicians, all under close observation by Ennahda leaders Rashid al-Ghannushi, Hamadi Jebali and Samir Dilou, among others.

+A total of 23 suspects were charged in the assassination.
+On 27 March 2024, a Tunisian court sentenced four suspects to death for their role in the murder and sentenced two others to life imprisonment.
+Five suspects were acquitted, while the rest received prison terms of varying length.